Prices verified July 13, 2026

 Best for

-- High-income patients interested in longevity-framed metabolic optimisation rather than weight loss alone.
+High-income patients interested in longevity-framed metabolic optimization rather than weight loss alone.
 Patients who want a concierge model with extensive lab work.

 Not for